 9. Start Small and Don’t Try to Become a Millionaire Overnight

-10. Be Wary of ANYONE Who Tells You What to Trade or Promises “Education”
+10. Be Wary of ANYONE Who Tells You What to Trade if you don't understand their system completely.

 Return to Option Trading Systems Main Page